-School School School activities which provide additional opportunities to use Welsh in the school and any alternative school Ysgol Gymraeg Bro Helyg Welsh-medium primary School: clubs after school for KS2 pupils on Tuesdays, Wednesdays and Thursdays - Art, Sports, Drama, Music, ICT Urdd run a club on a Monday - various activities.
+School School activities which provide additional opportunities to use Welsh in the school and any alternative school Does the school provides facilities for members of the community to learn Welsh Ysgol Gymraeg Bro Helyg Welsh-medium primary School: clubs after school for KS2 pupils on Tuesdays, Wednesdays and Thursdays - Art, Sports, Drama, Music, ICT Urdd run a club on a Monday - various activities.
 Menter laith run a lunch-time club on a Friday - various activities and we compete in Urdd Eisteddfod, Urdd Sports and take children to Llangrannog Urdd Activity centre twice a year.
 The school runs lunch-time Welsh pop music clubs and holds various events during the year promoting Welsh language and culture e.g. Welsh Music Day in February, St. David's Day March, Caffi Cymraeg The school hold community engage activities and sessions for parents, families and residents, which could be expanded upon and further developed school the proposal go ahead.

-1 termly where parents and the community are invited to coffee morning.
+termly where parents and the community are invited to coffee morning.
 TED sessions are also held, where new parents learn Welsh songs and vocabulary that will help them support their children with the language e.g. the school has held cookery sessions, reading sessions, and other various themed sessions during the year.

-During Caffi Cymraeg and TED sessions, the Criw Cymraeg (pupils who lead on the Siarter laith/Welsh Charter) lead the learning.
-The school has good links with both Tai Calon Welsh learners and BGfm radio station.
-The latest development is that the school has established links with the Criw Cymraeg from local English-medium primary schools (Ystruth, Coed-y-Garn and Blaen-y-Cwm), who visit to plan activities such as Welsh Music day disco and seeing how our Caffi Cymraeg works.
-Other schools such as Deighton Primary School have visited for support Coleg Gwent act as a partner agency delivering courses to young people and adults.
+- During Caffi Cymraeg and TED sessions, the Criw Cymraeg (pupils who lead on the Siarter laith/Welsh Charter) lead the learning. - The school has good links with both Tai Calon Welsh learners and BGfm radio station. - The latest development is that the school has established links with the Criw Cymraeg from local English-medium primary schools (Ystruth, Coed-y-Garn and Blaen-y-Cwm), who visit to plan activities such as Welsh Music day disco and seeing how our Caffi Cymraeg works.
+Other schools such as Deighton Primary School have visited for support and activities to improve Welsh language acquisition.

+Coleg Gwent act as a partner agency delivering courses to young people and adults.
 Should the proposal proceed, this would offer the opportunity to increase community provision and engagement via the College.